1911 Cambridge University by-election

-The Cambridge University by-election was a Parliamentary by-election held on 11-16 February 1911.
-The constituency returned two Member of Parliament to the House of Commons of the United Kingdom, elected by the first past the post voting system.
+The 1911 Cambridge University by-election was a Parliamentary by-election held on 11-16 February 1911.
+The constituency returned two Members of Parliament to the House of Commons of the United Kingdom, elected by the first past the post voting system.

 Vacancy

-Samuel Butcher had been Unionist MP for the seat of Cambridge University since the 1906 general elections.
+Samuel Butcher had been Unionist MP for the seat of Cambridge University since the 1906 general election.
 He died on 29 December 1910 at the age of 60.

 Electoral history

-This was a safe Conservative constituency in which challenger rarely appeared.
+This was a safe Conservative constituency in which a challenger rarely appeared.
 At both the General Elections in 1910, the two Conservative candidates were returned unopposed.
 The last contested election was in 1906 when one of the sitting Conservative MPs stood on a platform of Free Trade in opposition to the Unionist tariff reform policies: